DSC-SPIDAL/harp/harp-tutorial-app/src/main/java/edu/iu/lda/README.md

-## Project: Distributed LDA on Harp
+# Distributed LDA on Harp

 ### Background